Applying for teacher training courses (ITE)

 The Teacher Training courses at London Met fall into the Regulated Courses category and as such, it is a compulsory condition of your offer to show an acceptable Enhanced DBS Certificate by the deadline given in your application.

 The condition requires you to show a valid Enhanced DBS certificate (for Child Workforce) at the admissions office by the deadline stipulated in your conditional offer.

 You should either have made an application through the admissions office or hold a suitable DBS Disclosure Certificate that we can check on the DBS Update service.

 If applying for a new check, then this should have been done in sufficient time to allow the certificate to be issued by the deadline.

-If you are required to apply for a new DBS, please be aware that the processing and issue of your new certificate may take up to 6 weeks so you must apply well in advance of the deadline date.
+If you are required to apply for a new DBS, please be aware that the processing and issue of your new certificate may take up to six weeks, so you must apply well in advance of the deadline date.

 If you are a non-UK national, or you have lived for an extended period overseas, you will be required to make an additional criminal background check.
 The Home Office has published guidance on criminal record checks for overseas applicants.
 You should make arrangements to confirm this is complete or in progress by the same deadline as set for your other conditions.